pachterlab/kallisto/manual.md

 #### bus

-`kallisto bus` works with raw FASTQ files for single cell RNA-Seq datasets.
-For each read the cell barcode and UMI information and the equivalence class resulting from pseudoalignemnt are stored in a [BUS](https://github.com/BUStools/BUS) file `output.bus` stored in the output directory directory, along with `matrix.ec` and `transcripts.txt` which store information about the equivalence classes and transcript names for downstream processing.
+`kallisto bus` works with raw FASTQ files for single-cell RNA-Seq datasets.
+For each read the cell barcode and UMI information and the equivalence class resulting from pseudoalignment are stored in a [BUS](https://github.com/BUStools/BUS) file `output.bus` stored in the output directory directory, along with `matrix.ec` and `transcripts.txt` which store information about the equivalence classes and transcript names for downstream processing.

 ~~~
 kallisto 0.45.0
-Generates BUS files for single cell sequencing
+Generates BUS files for single-cell sequencing

 Usage: kallisto bus [arguments] FASTQ-files